jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 ### 6 Effect of amendment Act on other existing claims
 An existing equal pay claim or existing unlawful discrimination claim must be determined in accordance with the provisions of this Act as if it had not been amended by the amendment Act.

+### Part 2 — Provisions relating to Equal Pay Amendment Act 2025

+### 7 Interpretation
+In this Part,—
+  - **2025 amendment Act** means the Equal Pay Amendment Act 2025
+  - **commencement date** means the date on which the 2025 amendment Act comes into force
+  - **covered by the specified pay equity claim settlement** has the same meaning as covered by a pay equity claim settlement in section 13B
+  - **existing pay equity claim** means a pay equity claim that, before the commencement date,— (a) was raised; and
+    (b) did not have a pay equity claim settlement recorded
+  - **review clause** means a clause that—
+    (a) is part of a specified pay equity claim settlement; and (b) sets out a process for the review of the employee’s remuneration to ensure that pay equity is maintained, including the frequency of reviews
+  - **specified pay equity claim settlement** —
+    (a) means a pay equity claim settlement recorded under the Act before the commencement date and in force immediately before the commencement date; and
+    (b) includes the matters that are to be treated as pay equity claim settlements under clause 5.

+### 8 Existing pay equity claims
+(1) An existing pay equity claim is discontinued on the commencement date.
+(2) Proceedings in relation to an existing pay equity claim— (a) may not be commenced before the Authority or in the court on or after the commencement date; and (b) if they were commenced before the Authority or in the court before the commencement date and have not been determined, are discontinued on the commencement date.
+(3) Despite subclause (2) and without limiting subclause (1), if proceedings before the Authority or in the court in relation to an existing pay equity claim were determined before the commencement date, an appeal against or challenge to the determination of the Authority or the court, whether commenced before, on, or after the commencement date, may be determined on or after the commencement date in accordance with this Act as if it had not been amended by the 2025 amendment Act.
+(4) This clause does not prevent a new claim that complies with section 13DA from being raised.

+### 9 Claims relating to employees and work covered by previous settlements
+(1) No pay equity claim may be raised within 10 years after the date of a specified pay equity claim settlement if the pay equity claim would relate to—
+  (a) any or all of the employees covered by the pay equity claim settlement; and (b) the work to which the settlement relates.
+(2) However, a pay equity claim referred to in subclause (1) may be raised if, on or after the commencement date, the Authority or the court makes a determination under section 13ZY(1)﻿(b) that the claim may be raised.

+### 10 Review clauses
+(1) On and after the commencement date,—
+  (a) a review clause has no effect; and
+  (b) a term or condition of an employment agreement that is based on a review clause has no effect; and (c) proceedings may not be commenced before the Authority or in the court to the extent that those proceedings concern—
+    (i) a review clause; or
+    (ii) a term or condition of an employment agreement that is based on a review clause; and (d) any proceedings of a kind referred to in paragraph (c) that were commenced before the Authority or in the court before the commencement date and have not been determined are discontinued to the extent that those proceedings concern a review clause.
+(2) Clause 8(3) does not apply to an existing pay equity claim to the extent that the proceedings appealed against or challenged concern—
+  (a) a review clause; or
+  (b) a term or condition of an employment agreement that is based on a review clause.

 ## Schedule 2 — Content of notice to affected employees of pay equity claim